SowmyaVenky/AzureSynapseExperiments/README.md

 ## Configure Synapse Spark pools and configure jobs for KAFKA structured streaming.

 *  We will setup the Ubuntu VM inside Azure.
 We will then setup Kafka and connect to it from within Synapse to stream data and download it to ADLS.
 Read more about <a href="./kafka_docker/Kafka_From_Synapse.md">this</a>

+## Use Azure Event Hub to stream the data from local, and consume via Spark Structured Streaming.

+* We will create an Azure Event Hub with STANDARD SKU.
+Then we will modify the code to produce the temperature messages to the event hub.
+Then we will run the JSON based downloader and the Streaming analytics from Event Hub.
+Read more about <a href="./azure-eh/README.md">here</a>